 As you begin, think about all the different genres that may communicate about your topic such as posters, documentary photography, instruction sets, editorial and opinion pieces, essays, and even comics.
-Choose two different genres about your topic for this project.
-One of these genres must be Typography (written, and make sure there is only one author to the written form); and the second genre may be selected from Iconography or Oral categories.
+Carefully choose two different genres about your topic for this project.

-Choose your genres carefully-poor choices will lead to an insufficient genre analysis
+\\Choose your genres carefully-poor choices will lead to an insufficient genre analysis\\